-SPECIAL REPORT: The Sony Schism
+Special Report: The Sony Schism

 It's been years since Sony has produced a new mega-hit device.
 Its TV business is an albatross that has accumulated losses of $10 billion.
 The company is on course for a fourth straight annual net loss for the year ending March 31.
 Efforts to connect its vast entertainment and games content with its huge menu of gadgets began way back in the 1990s - but are still a work in progress.

 What has flourished at Sony, after a bumpy start, is its PlayStation business, which Hirai ran for five years.
-His plan is to apply the PlayStation model company wide: extend its network to the rest of the Sony gadget family to create a unified content-delivery platform.
-Even if not by intent, it is a model close to Apple Inc (AAPL.O) and its iTunes.
+His plan is to apply the PlayStation model companywide: extend its network to the rest of the Sony gadget family to create a unified content-delivery platform.
+Even if not by intent, it is a model close to Apple Inc and its iTunes.

-The Sony Computer Entertainment model "is a bigger concept we can grow into a bigger space," Hirai, 51, said in a group interview at the company's Tokyo headquarters last month.
-"Hardware drives software and software drives hardware."

-Interviews with former Sony bosses and executives, as well as current managers who will be working with Hirai, paint a picture of an executive who may have the managerial and personal skills to reach a prize that eluded his two predecessors.

 Hirai has geek cred.
 As head of the videogame business, he once got hold of a specialist train-driver control to play a train simulator game, "which gave me endless fodder for geek jokes", House recalled in an interview.